Consequences

 - for cannabis abuse or dependence (9 studies, over 1100 participants) did not increase (Humphreys et al., 2013).

-ADHD medication reduces for sufferers
+ADHD medications reduce for sufferers

-ADHD medications improve academic performance.
+ADHD medications improve academic performance:

 - a grade improvement of more than nine points (scale: 0 to 320)